-Use a Connecticut employment contract to protect both the employer and the employee.
-An employment contract clearly outlines what is expected of both parties.
-It states the job responsibilities of the employee, and then the compensation they will receive from the employer.
+A Connecticut employment contract protects the employer and the employee and clearly outlines the expectations of both parties.
+The document states the employee’s job responsibilities and the compensation they will receive.
 An employment contract will also cover elements such as start date, term, benefits, and probationary period (if applicable).
-If you’re hiring employees in Connecticut, there are some state laws you need to be aware of.

 Before you write your Connecticut employment contract, there are several state laws and requirements that you should know.

-Employers are expected to identify minors whom they employ, but age certification is not required in Connecticut.
+Employers are expected to identify minors they employ, but age certification is not required in Connecticut.

 In Connecticut, employees must be paid weekly.
 Longer intervals (up to monthly) are permitted if approved by the labor commissioner.

-Minimum rest periods are not required in Connecticut, however, meal periods are required.
-Meal periods are required for half an hour at some time after the first two hours and before the last two hours for employees who work seven and a half consecutive hours or more.
+Minimum rest periods are not required in Connecticut; however, meal periods are – for half an hour at some time after the first two hours and before the last two hours for employees who work seven and a half consecutive hours or more.

 Use our Connecticut employment contract template to easily and quickly create an effective agreement.